-During a recent free coaching call, one individual asked the following question:
+During a recent free Q&A session, one individual asked the following question:

 “I’ve been employed at the same company for over 10 years.
 I feel secure in my position but, with all the turmoil in the economy, I guess anything could happen.
 How can I make sure I’m staying competitive?”